 - Perchloroethylene (PCE) is a dry cleaning and metal degreasing compound and is a known carcinogenic substance.

 - Trichloroethylene (TCE) is a solvent used to clean metal and a known carcinogenic substance.

 - Vinyl chloride, PCE, and TCE are chemicals that will degrade in the groundwater to form vinyl chloride, which is a probable carcinogen used to make PVC.

 Aplastic Anemia Causes

 The Agency for Toxic Substances and Disease Registry (ATSDR), based in Atlanta, Georgia, made it known that benzene can cause blood disorders, such as aplastic anemia.
 As such, the federal government recognizes the illness as a presumptive medical condition of the water contamination at Camp Lejeune.

-Living With Aplastic Anemia
+Living With an Aplastic Anemia Diagnosis

 - Persistent and debilitating fatigue